- ShopBack offers a cashback rewards program for online shoppers.

-Founded in 2014, Singapore-based ShopBack offers consumers the chance to earn cashback rewards on their purchases with participating retailers.
-Since its first round of seed funding in 2015, the company has experienced rapid growth, especially in the southeast Asian market.
-As of January 2021, the website has over 20 million registered users in 9 countries.
+Founded in 2014, Singapore-based ShopBack gives consumers a way to earn cashback rewards on their purchases with participating retailers.
+Since its first round of seed funding in 2015, the company has experienced rapid growth, especially in the Southeast Asian market.
+As of January 2023, the website has over 35 million registered users.

-ShopBack has partnerships with hundreds of large retailers, both domestic and international, incentivising consumers to use its platform.
+ShopBack partners with hundreds of domestic and international retailers, incentivizing consumers to use its platform.

 But is it too good to be true?
 Can you really get cashback just for shopping through their website?
 And if you can, how can they make enough money to stay in business?
 This article explains it all.

-Shopback’s main selling point is that its users can get up to 30% cashback on their purchases.
-Shopback’s cashback feature incentivises people to buy more and in larger volumes.
-Shopback collects a commission from its affiliates for every product they sell through Shopback.
-It then gives some of the commission it receives right back to the consumer, creating that ‘cashback’ feature.
+ShopBack’s main selling point is that users can get up to 30% cashback on purchases, which incentivizes users to buy more and in larger volumes.
+ShopBack collects a commission from its partners on every sale they refer.
+Itreturns some of the commission to the consumer, creating that cashback feature.

-The retail platform has a wide variety of products, ranging from fashion and beauty to travel and electronics.
-Its most notable partnerships are with brands in the tech, fashion, health and beauty, children's, food and travel industries.
+Its most notable partnerships are with brands in the tech, fashion, health and beauty, children's, food, and travel industries.

 The company’s current focus is onboarding more partners that are familiar to consumers.
 Its long-term goal is to increase transaction volumes made by users.

-Consumers can earn up to 30% cashback rewards when shopping with certain partners.
-Shopback is easy to sign up for and use, with a simple step-by-step method for using the service:
+It is easy to sign up for and use, with a simple step-by-step process for using the service.

-- Sign up for the Shopback platform and register your account.
+- Sign up for the ShopBack platform and register your account.
 You need an account to access the service and receive cashback for your purchases.
-It only takes a few minutes to register, and you're ready to start earning cashback from your shopping.
+Registering only takes a few minutes, after which you can earn cashback from shopping.

-- Download the app from the Google Play Store or Apple App Store, and install it on your mobile device.
-Shopback also provides a browser extension.
+- Download the app from the Google Play Store or Apple App Store.
+Alternatively, you can use the website or their browser extension.

-- Search for your favourite brands and deals offering the best cashback rewards.
+- Search for your favorite brands.
+Check what deals are on offer to get the best cashback rewards.

-It's important to note that Shopback doesn't make anything from the consumer.
-It doesn't charge membership fees to the platform, and it collects no fees for any transactions the consumer processes using its cashback system.
+ShopBack doesn't make anything from the consumer.
+It doesn't charge membership fees and collects no fees for transactions the consumer processes using its cashback system.

 Future growth engine

-The company realises the bulk of its growth comes through new users and merchant onboarding.
+The bulk of its growth comes through new users and merchant onboarding.
 Both business functions are vital to its growth, and the C-suite acknowledges this as the company's primary growth focus.